Email Risk Scoring: How to Automatically Block Bad Signups

 - E-commerce should be strict for account creation but permissive for guest checkout, where the downside of a bad email is limited to a lost order confirmation.

 Start with conservative thresholds and adjust based on data.
-Log every signup decision — the email, the risk score, and the outcome — so you can review false positives and false negatives and refine your cutoffs over time.
+Log every signup decision — the email, the quality score, and the outcome — so you can review false positives and false negatives and refine your cutoffs over time.

-Combining Risk Scores with Other Signals
+Combining Quality Scores with Other Signals

-function computeCompositeFraudScore(signals: {
+function computeCompositeScore(signals: {

 deviceFingerprintScore: number;